18F/joining-18f/pages/how-to-apply.md

     -   [OF306 — Declaration for Federal Employment](https://www.opm.gov/Forms/pdf_fill/of0306.pdf)
     -   [GSA 3665 — Authorization to Obtain Credit Report](http://www.gsa.gov/portal/getFormFormatPortalData.action?mediaId=29769)

-These documents will be compiled by the 18F hiring team and sent to the GSA HR department.
+These documents will be compiled by the 18F Talent Team and sent to the GSA HR department.

 ## The offer process